True stories

 So, at that point (late June 1999), with one house being sold, another being bought, subject to valid contracts, and already having resigned from my position in Milano, I learned that it was completely unclear if I would be able to receive my nomination decree in due time, or at any time.

-Well, I got really angry, and without any hesitation I phoned the offices of the minister of science, Caspar Einem (one of the last social democrat intellectuals in the government; usually the social democrats in the government carefully avoid any suspicion of being intellectuals) and the vice chancellor, Wolfgang Schüssel (popular party, soon later leader, with some Machiavelli-Fouche'-type aspirations, of the unpleasant right wing coalition with the "freedom party").
+Well, I got really angry, and without any hesitation I phoned the offices of the minister of science, Caspar Einem (one of the last social democrat intellectuals in the government; usually social democrats in leading positions carefully avoid any suspicion of being intellectuals) and the vice chancellor, Wolfgang Schüssel (popular party, soon later leader, with some Machiavelli-Fouche'-type aspirations, of the unpleasant right wing coalition with the "freedom party").
 Of course, my intervention had no effect at all.

 At this point, I remembered that the Austrian EU commissioner Fischler had been a distant study colleague of my sister, who also knew his wife quite well.
 So I phoned my sister in Innsbruck, who phoned Fischler's wife, and it turned out that Fischler was a true gentleman.
 Coming home from Brussels only for a short weekend, with hardly any time for his family, he had political obligations to attend events such as maybe a parade of a Tyrolean Schützen company, a fire brigade feast or a performance by the brass music band of some village.
 Nevertheless, I could speak with him personally on the telephone, and he explained the situation quite clearly: namely, that for solving my case, Einem should approach Schüssel asking for an exception to the blockade, but that Einem would be too proud to do this, while Schüssel would say no anyway.
 Fischler promised me that he would speak with one of his friends in the government (the minister of agriculture Molterer, at this time still a bearer of hope for his party), and that I could phone him again on the next day at a certain hour.
 Not only did Fischler keep that promise, but he phoned me back by his own initiative !
 Result: maybe there would be a general solution of the ambassador dispute in the next council of ministers.
 Otherwise, he might suggest to Molterer to undertake some step.